grellyd/grellyddotcom/content/post/2018_10_11_strings_runes_and_bytes.md

 These two are equivalent.

-Note the second byte in the first example on the ^e character.
+Note the second byte in the first example on the &#234; character.
 UTF-8 considers both a 'e' followed by a '^', and their hex sum to be valid.

 Hence UTF-8 encoded strings are variably lengthed, and often have multiple valid encodings.